Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Results after thermalization

 where we defined the intensive counterparts of the extensive quantities in Eq.~\eqref{dtdk(TK)} as $a=A/L$ and $e=E/L$.

-The main panel in Fig.~\ref{fig:E_vs_kappa} shows $(\partial e/\partial \kappa)_T$ at different temperatures.
+The main panel in Fig.~\ref{fig:E_vs_kappa} shows $(\partial e/\partial \kappa)_T$ vs $\kappa$ at different temperatures [inset Fig.~\ref{fig:E_vs_kappa}(a) shows $e$ vs $\kappa$ at the same temperatures].
 For $T=0$, we also show iTEBD results (the NLCE results do not converge close to $\kappa=\kappa_c$).
 Notice that, in the region in which the NLCE results converge to the precision mentioned in the introduction of this section, they are indistinguishable from the iTEBD ones.
-The iTEBD results for $(\partial e/\partial \kappa)_{T=0}$ exhibit a rapid decrease about $\kappa_c$ (resulting in a singularity in $(\partial^2 e/\partial \kappa^2)_{T=0}$ at $\kappa_c$, Fig.~\ref{fig:E_vs_kappa}, right inset), reflecting the nonanalytic behavior of the energy at the (second order) quantum phase transition.
-That rapid decrease leaves its signature in the low temperature behavior of $(\partial e/\partial \kappa)_{T>0}$, and this is what makes possible for Eq.~\eqref{eq:min} to be satisfied close to $\kappa_c$ for low initial temperatures.
+The iTEBD results for $(\partial e/\partial \kappa)_{T=0}$ exhibit a rapid decrease about $\kappa_c$ [resulting in a singularity in $(\partial^2 e/\partial \kappa^2)_{T=0}$ at $\kappa_c$, as shown in inset Fig.~\ref{fig:E_vs_kappa}(b)], reflecting the nonanalytic behavior of the energy at the (second order) quantum phase transition.
+That rapid decrease leaves its signature in the low-temperature behavior of $(\partial e/\partial \kappa)_{T>0}$, and this is what makes possible for Eq.~\eqref{eq:min} to be satisfied close to $\kappa_c$ for low initial temperatures.